SydneyJavaMeetup/exploring-netty/README.md

 # exploring-netty
 This is a repository for code demonstrated in a talk (or talks) on Netty (https://netty.io).

-#### Maven Dependency
+#### Creating a Netty Project
-When creating a project depending on Netty, you can grab the latest version number and Maven dependency info here: http://netty.io/downloads.html e.g.
+When creating a project depending on Netty, create a Maven project and grab the latest version of the Netty Maven dependency from here: http://netty.io/downloads.html e.g.
 ```$xml